-Country Have you noticed an increase of falsified or substandard medical devices or medicines to treat COVID-19 patients?
+Country Have you noticed an increase of falsified or substandard medical devices or

+medicines to treat COVID-19 patients?

 Albania 0

-Austria C
+Austria No

-Belgium C
+Belgium 0

 Bulgaria We had an issue with substandard PPE and desinfectants, but it has been solved.

-Croatia
+Croatia 0

-Cyprus C
+Cyprus 0

 Czech Republic Some of the PPE purchased from China did not meet the standards.
-According to our sources, the Ministry of Health is currently in dispute with a few companies which were selling PPE to our country at immoderate prices.
+According to our sources, the Ministry of Health is currently

+in dispute with a few companies which were selling PPE to our country at immoderate prices.

 Denmark No

 Estonia No, there were no such cases.

 Finland No such cases were reported.
 Some PPE purchased in spring was substandard compared to what was ordered.

 France Not specified

 Georgia No, not until now.

-Germany
+Germany 0

 Greece No, there were no such cases.

 Hungary No, there were no such cases.

 Iceland No, there were no such cases.

 Ireland No, there were no such cases.

-Israel
+Israel 0

-Italy C
+Italy 0

 Kosovo No, there were no such reports.

 Latvia No, there were no such cases.

 Lithuania No

 Luxembourg 0

 Malta 0

 Montenegro 0

 Netherlands Yes.

-North Macedonia 0
+North Macedonia No, except for medical masks.
+Questions were raised about their quality and declaration.

 Norway N/A

 Poland 0

 Portugal 0

 Romania N/A

 Serbia 0

 Slovakia 0

 Slovenia 0

 Spain 0

 Sweden N/A

 Switzerland No, there were no such cases.
 Except for not declared non medical use masks.

-Turkey 0
+Turkey There is no reliable data on this subject.

 UK 0

 Ukraine 0